aschuma/esp32_nextion_js_binary_clock/README.md

 # Finally

-Be aware that my primary coding language is not javascript and I'am not an ESP32 or Mongoose OS expert at all.
-I'am still learning ESP32 development.
+Be aware that my primary coding language is not javascript and I'm not an ESP32 or Mongoose OS expert at all.
+I'm still learning ESP32 development.

 Please feel free to issue a bug report or submit a PR.
 Any helping hand is welcome.